ssghost/Translating-Resources-Hub/README.md

 # Translating-Resources-Hub
 I decided to assemble my amateur translating resources here and do on-line translating work on this platform.
-People who wanna collaborate with me can feel free to fork this repo.
+People who wanna collaborate with me may feel free to fork this repo.
+Currently, the languages that I can translate from one to another included: Chinese, Japanese, English, French.
+No restriction on genres or styles.
+But all finished translations are supposed to publish.